yoanngern/jesusimage_2019/wp-content/plugins/make-column-clickable-elementor/readme.txt

 1. Settings

 == Changelog ==

+= 1.2.1 - 2019-04-16 =
+* New: Support to smooth scroll
+* Fix: Link now works with dynamic content.

 = 1.2.0 - 2019-03-14 =
 * NEW: prevent column redirect when click on custom links or buttons